 - PG&E noted that its proposed base compensation amount was still being negotiated with local fishing interests.
-PG&E has proposed providing an initial lump sum that would be disbursed among affected commercial fishing interests in a manner still to be determined. - PG&E again proposed to use its existing claims process to address claims beyond the initial base compensation amount, and again proposed the same mediation process as described in its September 5, 2012 proposal to settle any disputed claims. - PG&E proposed to retain the JOFLO Liaison Office to assist parties in filing claims and to serve as an ombudsman, though it did not propose to incorporate other aspects of the JOFLO process into its claims process.
+PG&E has proposed providing an initial lump sum that would be disbursed among affected commercial fishing interests in a manner still to be determined. - PG&E again proposed to use its existing claims process to address claims beyond the initial base compensation amount, and again proposed the same mediation process as described in its September 5, 2012 proposal to settle any disputed claims.

+PG&E proposed to retain JOFLO to assist parties in filing claims and to serve as an ombudsman, though it did not propose to incorporate other aspects of the JOFLO process into its claims process.

 This most recent proposal, however, still lacks the information and certainty needed to ensure effective mitigation for potential impacts to the fishing community.
+For example, PG&E's proposal to partially retain JOFLO is apparently not an available option, as JOFLO is available to its members only (though PG&E could obtain JOFLO's services by becoming a member).
 The Commission believes that a more robust mitigation plan based on the JOFLO model would likely provide the necessary level of mitigation; however, absent some basic information about the level of compensation PG&E would provide, the process and basis for making damage claims and resolving those claims, and concurrence from the affected fishing interests about this approach, the Commission finds that there is insufficient information to find the currently proposed compensation plan is adequate to protect fisheries or is consistent with Coastal Act Section 30234.5.